theo-armour/agenda/3-1-heritage/0-heritage-happenings/template-hertitage-happenings-messages.md

 As part of the monthly Around the World program, Heritage Happenings visits <country>.
 The colors are <colors>.
 The masthead cameo mascot is <description>.

-The _Heritage Happenings_ **Resident Directory** has also been updated this month.
+The Resident Directory has also been updated this month.
 Please check that your contact information is correct.

+Heritage Happenings Resident Directory

 Cheers,

 Theo